Convergence of the Lawrence-Doniach Energy for Layered Superconductors with Magnetic Fields near $H_{c_1}$: Introduction

-Theorem 1 also extends the $\Gamma$-convergence results on the two-dimensional (see \cite{SS1} and \cite{JS}) and three-dimensional (see \cite{BJOS1}) Ginzburg-Landau models to the Lawrence-Doniach model.
+Theorem \ref{T1} extends the $\Gamma$-convergence results on the two-dimensional (see \cite{SS1} and \cite{JS}) and three-dimensional (see \cite{BJOS1}) Ginzburg-Landau models to the Lawrence-Doniach model.
 Our results are parallel to those on the former.
 Here, the $\Gamma$-limit $\mathcal{G}_{h_0}$ defined in \eqref{G0} differs from those for the Ginzburg-Landau models, in that $\mathcal{G}_{h_0}$ includes both two-dimensional (terms involving $v$) and three-dimensional (terms involving $\vec A$) functions.
 In particular, the limiting Jacobian, $\cl v$, is a scalar valued measure and does not include the $x_3$ derivative of $v$.
 Therefore, our problem has features of both the two-dimensional and three-dimensional Ginzburg-Landau models.
 Nevertheless, the Lawrence-Doniach model shares more features with the three-dimensional Ginzburg-Landau model.
 Indeed, for the Ginzburg-Landau models with magnetic fields in the regime considered here, through a convex duality argument, one can rewrite the minimization of the limiting energy functional in the form of a constrained minimization problem of obstacle type (see \cite{SS1}, \cite{JS} and \cite{BJOS2}).
 A major difference between the two-dimensional and three-dimensional cases is that, in the latter case, the obstacle becomes nonlocal.
 This makes the analysis of the three-dimensional obstacle type problem much more challenging than its two-dimensional counterpart.
 (See \cite{BJOS2} for more details.)
 Our problem of minimization of the limiting functional $\mathcal{G}_{h_0}$ also corresponds to a nonlocal obstacle problem.
+It would be interesting to further investigate the critical value $h_{*}$ for $h_0$ in the limiting functional $\mathcal{G}_{h_0}$, below which minimizers of $\mathcal{G}_{h_0}$ satisfy $\text{curl}v=0$.
+The leading order of the first critical field $H_{c_1}$ of the Lawrence-Doniach energy is then given by $h_{*}|\ln\epsilon|$.
+The characterizations of $H_{c_1}$ for the three-dimensional Ginzburg-Landau model were obtained in \cite{ABM} when the domain is a ball, and in \cite{BJOS2} for general domains, through very different arguments.
 A recent work of Athavale et al. \cite{AJNO} includes detailed discussions on the minimization of energy functionals involving total variation measures.